dpt/The-Great-Escape-in-C/README.md

 ## Current Builds
 - Xcode build - works.
 This is my default build so is most likely to be up-to-date.
 - Windows build - works - needs Visual Studio 2015.
-- Makefile build - builds a stub main which doesn't run the game in any useful way.
+- Makefile build - works, but runs the game for 100,000 iterations in headless mode.

 ### Build Status
 | Branch     | Windows | macOS |